pkabra/xthehall/README.txt

     can be managed in our settings, where users may modify their personal information, like their interest lists, and augment their feature sets, like by enabling voice control.
 At the same time, privacy of our users was a top priority, which is why a nickname instead of a user's name is stored in XtheHall's database.

 Outside Resources: XtheHall leverages multiple other systems to the
     benefit of our user base.
 The team is very proud of these, like the incorporation of Facebook login, as they greatly improve the general experience of using the XtheHall platform.

 --------------
 VOICE COMMANDS
 --------------
+Remember that voice commands need to be enabled in the application's settings.
+Then, once on a page of XtheHall, one can initiate a voice command by saying the word "orange."

+Main:

+Chat:

+Settings:

+Find Friends:

 --------------